 On average, women need to eat around 2,000 and men around 2,500 calories per day.
 But these numbers vary greatly depending on your age, weight, and physical activity levels along with your goals (if you're trying to lose weight or gain muscle mass).

-A surplus of 500 calories will either help you maintain muscle mass or weight, while a deficiency will help you lose body fat.
+A surplus of 500 calories will either help you maintain muscle mass or total weight, while a deficiency will help you lose body fat.
 However, we need to mention that many keto experts doubt the necessity of counting calories on a keto diet.
 The reason being that fat is highly satiating, so going overboard is difficult.
 Another reason is that the ketogenic diet in itself suppresses appetite but also has a strong thermic effect.

 Calculating keto macros in food items as well as whole meals is pretty easy.
 However, we need to warn you that it can be time-consuming when you first start doing this.
-Nevertheless, calculating macros is an important step in getting your keto macros just right.
-You can do this by using nutrition facts from reputable websites.
+Nevertheless, calculating macros is an important step in getting your ratio just right.
+You can do this by using nutrition facts from reliable websites.